Xiaoxuan Ma

 Xiaoxuan Ma 马霄璇

-I'm a third-year Ph.D. student in Computer Science at CFCS, Peking University.
+I'm a final year Ph.D.
+Candidate at CFCS, School of Computer Science, Peking University.
 I'm a member of the Computer Vision and Digital Art group, advised by Prof. Yizhou Wang.
 I received my Bachelor's and Master's degrees in Computer Science from Peking University in 2018 and 2021, respectively.

 profile photo